 Information for CME Participants

-NYU School of Medicine’s continuing medical education (CME) office offers a broad range of activities, including live activities, enduring materials, and regularly scheduled series events such as grand rounds.
+NYU Grossman School of Medicine’s continuing medical education (CME) office offers a broad range of activities, including virtual live activities, enduring materials, and regularly scheduled series events such as grand rounds.

-Our live activities include in-person conferences, courses, and workshops presented over one or more days.
+Our live activities include virtual conferences, courses, and workshops presented over one or more days.
 View a list of upcoming live activities.

 The Accreditation Council for Continuing Medical Education defines an enduring material as “a printed, recorded, or computer-presented CME activity that may be used over time at various locations and which, in itself, constitutes a planned activity.”
 See a selection of our current enduring materials.

 A regularly scheduled series, sometimes referred to as an RSS, is a CME activity consisting of multiple sessions that occur on a regular basis, usually weekly, monthly, or quarterly.
 Grand rounds, tumor boards, case conferences, and morbidity and mortality conferences are all examples of regularly scheduled series.

 Our regularly scheduled series occur during the academic year, generally September 1 to August 31.
 We accept applications to run RSS events for credit throughout the month of July.
 To apply, email firstname.lastname@example.org.
 We provide additional information for CME course directors about running an approved RSS event.

 The audiences for our regularly scheduled CME series events are generally NYU Langone Health faculty, staff, and students.
 View schedules for our regularly scheduled series.